cdapio/cdap/cdap-docs/examples-manual/source/examples/fileset-example.rst

 `Apache Twill Javadocs <http://twill.incubator.apache.org/apidocs/org/apache/twill/filesystem/Location.html>`__.

 Note that after obtaining the location from the file set, the handler dismisses that dataset through its context |---|
-it is not needed any more and can therefore be returned to the system.
-This is not strictly necessary: All datasets are eventually reclaimed by the system.
-However, explicitly dismissing a dataset allows the system to reclaim it as soon as the current transaction ends, possibly freeing valuable resources.
+it is not needed any more and therefore can be returned to the system.
+This is not strictly necessary: all datasets are eventually reclaimed by the system.
+However, explicitly discarding a dataset allows the system to reclaim it as soon as the current transaction ends, possibly freeing valuable resources.

 The ``write`` method uses an ``HttpContentConsumer`` to stream the body of the request to the location specified